In Congestion Games, Taxes Achieve Optimal Approximation

-We are thus left to prove the smoothness condition \eqref{eq:smoothness}.
-Given an optimal allocation $\opt{a}\in\argmin_{a\in\mc{A}}\SC(a)$, let $\opt{v}_r=|\opt{a}|_r$.
-Inequality \eqref{eq:smoothness} follows from \be \ee Since \eqref{eq:cvxprogram} is a convex program with polynomially many decision variables and constraints, it can be solved to arbitrary precision in polynomial time.
-The argument in \cref{eq:finalstep} will go through with a minor change on the fifth line, where one pays a multiplicative factor $1+\delta$ with $\delta>0$.
-Correspondingly, we obtain a price of anarchy of $(1+\delta)\rho_b$ in place of $\rho_b$.
-Selecting $\delta$ sufficiently small, one obtains a price of anarchy of $(1+\delta)\rho_b\le \rho_b+\varepsilon$ for any choice of $\varepsilon>0$. \end{proof} {We conclude observing that the expression of $\hfun_j(v)$ in \eqref{eq:binExp} can be computed analytically for many commonly studied classes of resource costs.
-Nevertheless, if this is not the case, one can approximate $\hfun_j(v)$ to arbitrary precision by truncating the sum at a finite value.
-One can then verify the same properties shown in \cref{lem:propertiesTM,lem:recursion} and apply a reasoning identical to that in \eqref{eq:finalstep}.
-An additional multiplicative error will arise in \eqref{eq:finalstep}, although this can be made as small as desired.}
+{We conclude observing that the expression of $\hfun_r(v)$ in \eqref{eq:binExp} can be computed analytically for many commonly studied classes of resource costs.
+Nevertheless, if this is not the case, one can approximate $\hfun_r(v)$ to arbitrary precision by truncating the sum at a finite value.
+One can then verify the same properties shown in \cref{lem:propertiesTM} and apply a reasoning identical to that in \eqref{eq:finalstep}.
+An additional multiplicative error will arise in \eqref{eq:finalstep}, although this can be made \mbox{as small as desired.}}